M.S.N. - Nursing Administration and Management

 Compliance Requirements for MSN Program

 Compliance must remain current throughout the semester in which the student is enrolled or the student risks being dropped from courses.
 Once admitted, students provide compliance documentation to the Graduate Compliance Coordinator.
-All MSN students are required to have Background Check, Drug Screen, and proof of unencumbered, current, RN or APRN license at the beginning of their program.
-Students are responsible to meet the agency specific compliance requirements of clinical sites.
+All MSN students are required to have a Background Check, Drug Screen, and proof of unencumbered, current, RN or APRN license at the beginning of their program.
+Students are responsible to meet the agency-specific compliance requirements of clinical sites.